ceddy4395/seminar-presentation/PITCHME.md

 @ul
 - Occurs when a recommender systems behaves differently for different groups
-- People in minority groups will drift futher apart
+- People in minority groups are not treated equally to the majority groups
 @ulend

 +++